slatedocs/slate/source/includes/library-reference/_library-reference.html.md

 reconfigure and reset the simulator.
 After doing so it will either restart this training loop or stop training.

 ## Simulator

 This class provides an interface for the event handling and responses required to connect a simulator with the AI Engine.
+Any methods added to classes that inherit from `bonsai.Simulator` that are not specified below are eligible objectives (i.e. reward functions).

 ### start()